MerginMaps/docs/docs/content/en/qgis/enable_digitizing.md

 ![Map Themes](../images/qgis_data_sources.png)
 - You need to have at least one layer without "Read-only" check
 - Save the project
-- Resync the project back to your device
+- Sync the project again back to your device